illunix/Phaeton/README.md

-# Phaeton - A Microservices Library for ASP.NET Core
+# Phaeton - Accelerate Microservices Development with ASP.NET Core

 Welcome to the Phaeton project!
 This repository contains a collection of libraries that simplify the process of building scalable and high-performance microservices using the ASP.NET Core framework.